E-girls: 2014–2015: Individual activities, Colorful Pop, E.G. Time, line-up changes and further work

 In early 2014, Dream's Aya Takamoto was appointed as the leader of E-girls.
-Subsequently, each member started to endure on several separate endeavours from the group; 10 of the group's members: Shizuka, Kaede, Karen Fujii, Anna Suda, Shuuka Fujii, Nozomi Bando, Harumi Sato, Kyoka Takeda, Anna Ishii, and Nonoka Yamaguchi, each starred in one episode of the drama A Perfect Day for Love Letters.
+Subsequently, each member started to embark on several separate endeavours from the group; 10 of the group's members: Shizuka, Kaede, Karen Fujii, Anna Suda, Shuuka Fujii, Nozomi Bando, Harumi Sato, Kyoka Takeda, Anna Ishii, and Nonoka Yamaguchi, each starred in one episode of the drama A Perfect Day for Love Letters.
 The opening number to the show was the E-girls single "Diamond Only", which experienced success on the Oricon charts.
 Despite previous commercial endorsements, it brought the girls more endorsement deals with fashion and lifestyle products.
 Released as their final single to their second album Colorful Pop, which was released on 19 March, the latter format garnered success on the Oricon Albums Chart and became their second consecutive album to debut at number one.
 In order to promote the record, E-girls commenced their first national tour between July and August, titled "Colorful Land".

 In April that year, Mayu Sugeida and Kyoka Takeda left their respective groups Happiness and Bunny, alongside their departure from E-girls; this made Sugeida the second vocalist after Dream's Sayaka Yamamoto to leave E-girls.
 From June that year, E-girls released three singles consecutively, one per month; the first was "E.G. Anthem: We Are Venus", which included all members and vocalists on the jacket covers and accompanying music video.
 The following number was "Odoru Ponpokorin", which premiered on 30 July and experienced moderate sales in the charts and featured 14-elected members for the cover art.
 It used as the opening theme song to the TV anime Chibi Maruko Chan.
 The third single from their album E.G. Time (2015) was "Highschool Love", which was released on 10 September.
 Like "Odoru Ponpokorin", the single was featured in the Fuji TV drama "Great Teacher Onizuka".
 While preparing for promotion to their single "Mr. Snowman", Flower member and vocalist Chiharu Muto left E-girls to study abroad but ended up launching her own fashion line; she left in November, the same month that the single was released.
 At the end of the year, E-girls were invited to Kōhaku Uta Gassen for the second time where they performed their song "Highschool Love".
 They were also part of the line-up for the performers at the FNS Song Festival.